Libra? Here’s your constellation | EarthSky.org

 The zodiacal constellation Libra the Scales is a fixture of the evening sky during a Northern Hemisphere summer (Southern Hemisphere winter).
-It’s not the most flamboyant constellation of the Zodiac.
+It’s not the most flamboyant constellation of the zodiac.
 But, in any year, you can find Libra fairly easily in a dark sky using two bright stars, Spica and Antares, as guides.
-Use these two bright stars to find two fainter stars in Libra, which, by the way, have two of the best star names in the sky.
-Follow the links below to learn more.
+Use these two bright stars to find two fainter stars in Libra, which, by the way, have two of the best star names: Zubenelgenubi and Zubeneschamali.

 How to find the constellation Libra.
-Libra is a constellation of the Zodiac.
+Libra is a constellation of the zodiac.
 Thus you will know to look for it along the sun’s path across our sky.

 Two stars in Libra sit about midway between two bright stars, Spica and Antares.
 Those two Libra stars are Zubenelgenubi and Zubeneschamali, and they mark Libra’s place in the heavens.